daemon3000/SaveUtility/README.md

 - If you have a prefab with a *GameObjectSerializer* or a *UniqueIdentifier* component you can't use the default **Revert** button to revert the instance to prefab state.
 You'll need to use the custom **Revert Changes** button located in the *GameObjectSerializer/UniqueIdentifier* inspector.

 ## Getting Started
-Before you start using SaveUtility I recommend you read the quick start guide [here](https://docs.google.com/document/d/1iLQm2USVTSERdJEx-rLWS9Kfh4-EyiBoFBqnOk9QZqA/edit).
+Before you start using SaveUtility I recommend you read the Wiki.

 ## License
 SaveUtility is released under the [MIT license](http://opensource.org/licenses/MIT).
 You can find a copy of the license in the LICENSE file included in the SaveUtility source distribution.